deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 DEITY Falcon provides also its own Data Source abstract class `RESTDataSource`.
 That class extends [RESTDataSource class](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-datasource-rest) provided by Apollo.
 This Data Source is recommended to be used as a base class for data sources that work as resolvers (see [resolvers auto-binding](#resolvers-auto-binding) section above).

-Constructor definitions looks as follow
+Constructor definition looks as follow

 ```ts
 constructor({ name, restDataSourceFetch, config }: RESTDataSourceConstructorParams)